venkatasiva5A8/webapps/README.md

 # webapps
 This project implemented to touch and feel 3-tier webapp communication flow

-# Phase 0: lauch ec2 instance "Sandbox"
+# Phase 0: lauch ec2 instance and named as "Sandbox"

+step 0: login to sandbox instance

 step 1: repo file